aaronkaplan/intelmq/docs/proposal.md

 * Run mode: scheduled
   - Process manager: PID or systemd
     - intelmqctl will check if bot is configured on crontab
-      - if configured on crontab, log message saying the current status is "running"
+      - if configured on crontab, log message saying the current status is "running" XXX: call it "scheduled".
+Running is smthg else.
-      - if not configured on crontab, log message saying the current status is "not running"
+      - if not configured on crontab, log message saying the current status is "not running" XXX "not scheduled"

 **Ouput Proposal Example 1:**